MiboraMinima/dod_gen/README.md

 A mask is used to get only the area of interest.

 The results are:
-- two clip DEM under a given directory
+- Two cliped DEM under a given directory
 - The generated DOD under a given directory

-Each time, the directory is automatically generated if it has not been created before, resulting in such directory
+Each time, the directory is automatically generated if it has not been created before, resulting in such directory pattern:
-pattern:

 1. For the clipped DEM:

 ```